verekia/js-stack-from-scratch/tutorial/06-mocha-chai-mocking/README.md

+**This is the last chapter of the tutorial.
+The final code is available in the [JS-Stack-Boilerplate repository](https://github.com/verekia/js-stack-boilerplate).**

-# 11 - Testing with Mocha, Chai, and Sinon
+# 06 - Testing with Mocha, Chai, and Sinon

 ## Mocha and Chai